raspberrypilearning/sell-me-something/en/step_4.md

 --- task ---

 **Test:** Look at your webpage.
-Do you think the webpage would grab a visitor's attention?
+Do you think the webpage would get someone's attention?

 --- /task ---